 I’m standing in the warm tropical waters of French Polynesia giggling as hundreds of colorful fish flit around me in the crystal clear water.
 I’ve never seen anything like it.
 When I stand up to clear my mask, Alan does the same.
 We both look at each other and say, “Rangiora snorkeling is the best!” […]

-Boomer Travel Adventures in Loreto Bay National Marine Park
+Boomer Travel Fun in Loreto Bay National Marine Park

 Legendary marine conservationist Jacques Cousteau called Mexico’s Sea of Cortez, “the world’s aquarium.”
 The beautiful Pacific Coast body of water that shimmers 50 shades of blue is located in Loreto Bay National Marine Park, a UNESCO World Heritage site.
-Guest contributor, Nancy D. Brown, is here to tell us why this amazing destination is an […]
+Guest contributor, Nancy D. Brown, explored the area on a sponsored trip with Islands of Loreto […]

 Swimming with Stingrays in Moorea